Effexor: Side Effects, Withdrawal, and Addiction

 Effexor can have quite severe side effects.
 Most notably, women in their 3rd trimester of pregnancy have developed respiratory complications and have even had trouble eating, which has required prolonged hospitalization.

 For those diagnosed with bipolar disorder, manic episodes may occur while taking Effexor.
 Manic episodes can be detrimental to one looking to alleviate symptoms of depression and anxiety.
-Additionally, Effexor may increase likelihood of closed angular glaucoma, increased risk of bleeding, increased blood pressure, seizures, lung issues and sexual dysfunction.
+Additionally, Effexor may increase the likelihood of closed angular glaucoma, increased risk of bleeding, increased blood pressure, seizures, lung issues, and sexual dysfunction.

 A downtown prescription drug store, representing effexor: side effects, addiction, and withdrawal.